fastpm/fastpm/README.rst

 FastPM supports plain PM and Comoving-Lagranian (COLA) solvers.
 A broadband correction enforces the linear theory model growth factor at large scale.
-See the code paper [FastPMPaper]_
+See the code paper [FastPMPaper]_.
+For details on the neutrino implementation see [FastPMNeutrinoPaper]_.

 Thanks to the PFFT Fourier Transform library, FastPM scales extremely well, to hundred thousand MPI ranks.